object-oriented-python/object-oriented-programming/doc/source/6_exceptions.rst

 the rules of the language.
 A mathematician confronting an undefined mathematical expression can do little else than throw up their hands and ask the author what they meant.
-The :term:`Python interpreter`, upon encountering code which has no defined meaning, responds similarly, though rather than raising its non-existent hands, it raises an :term:`exception`.
+The :term:`Python interpreter`, upon encountering code which has no defined meaning, responds similarly;
+though rather than raising its non-existent hands, it raises an :term:`exception`.
 It is then up to the programmer to divine what to do next.